 - If you can, stop by a store and pick up some snacks and drinks for the room.
 They’ll be much cheaper than if you need to raid the mini-bar at 2 AM.

 - If you have access to a hotel lounge, take advantage of it.
 Stop in for breakfast.
 Grab some snacks during the day.
 You earned that status, make some use out of it.

 - Bring a water bottle.
 If we’re visiting a city such as San Francisco or New York, we’d rather drink tap water than bottled water any day.
 If we remember, we bring our Camelbak water bottles with us.
 If not, we buy a bottle of Dasani on the first day and refill it for the rest of our trip.
 When we stayed in London, they provided us with two bottles of filtered water in our room each day that we used for refills for the entire trip.

 - Stay away from eating in the tourist areas, if you can.
 Even if you’re right in the center of tourist mania, just walk one or two blocks away and you’ll be likely to find some better food at lower prices.
 We’ve found some great places around major cities by only taking a 10-minute walk.

-Planning in advance can make a big difference when paying for tourist activities.
+Planning can make a big difference when paying for tourist activities.